 Defining a Market or Customer Problem

-In my post the "12 Steps to Begin Developing and Executing a Basic Digital Marketing Strategy."
+In my post the "12 Steps to Begin Developing and Executing a Basic Digital Marketing Strategy" I provided a high level overview.
 In this post, I’ll go deeper into Step 1 – Defining a Market or Customer Problem.

 What problem or challenges are you trying to solve?
 Even if you have an existing business, dive deep, understand, and define the problem your customers are facing.
 Take a step back and look at it from all angles.